-Disclosure: This post is sponsored by Justin’s – a staple in my kitchen.
+Disclosure: This post is sponsored by Justin’s.
 I was compensated for my time in free product, and all opinions are my own.

 Having spent a summer with a more laid-back schedule, getting back in the rhythm has been hard for me.
 I’ve forgotten how many snacks I like to have when I’m out and about!

 Adding snacks into my food prep routine has been essential –> and is how these Essential Nut and Seed Granola Bars were born.

 These bars have everything I love in them: different nuts + seeds packed with protein and healthy fats, rolled oats for a complex carbohydrate, and classic almond butter + brown rice syrup for a bit of sweetness and stick factor.